MarkHarder/KoreanZombie/README.md

     $ ./gradlew desktop:run

-This program was made using Gradle 2.11 and Java 1.8.0_20
+This program was made using LibGDX 1.6.1, Gradle 2.11, and Java 1.8.0_20

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/MarkHarder/KoreanZombie.

 ## License